CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"profession": true, //Trait is a starting profession special trait. (default: false) "debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu "initial_ma_styles" : [ "style_centipede", "style_venom_snake" ], //List of starting martial arts types.
-One of the list is selectable at start.
-Only works at character creation.
-"category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation
-"prereqs": ["SKIN_ROUGH"], // Needs these mutations before you can mutate toward this mutation "prereqs2": ["LEAVES"], //Also need these mutations before you can mutate towards this mutation.
+"profession": true, //Trait is a starting profession special trait. (default: false) "debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation "prereqs": ["SKIN_ROUGH"], // Needs these mutations before you can mutate toward this mutation "prereqs2": ["LEAVES"], //Also need these mutations before you can mutate towards this mutation.
 When both set creates 2 different mutation paths, random from one is picked.
 Only use together with "prereqs"